Protect me from what i want

 Kreuk versus Vo

-Marta Gnyp for Die Welt am Sonntag, 2nd of August 2015
+Marta Gnyp for Die Welt am Sonntag, 2 August 2015

 Shove it up your ass, you faggot – is the content of the text artwork that the artist Danh Vo proposed to the Dutch collector Bert Kreuk last week.
 Vo’s text originates from the film The Exorcist, which currently forms a source of his inspiration.
 The collector was not amused and proposed instead another phrase: From anger, hatred and all ill will used by exorcists when driving out demons, or, as alternative, that the artist and the collector each donate US$ 350,000 to a charity fund or a public museum.
 In the meantime, people are breaking their heads over what kind of demons have taken possession of the two; what is it all about?